Eating and drinking

 Other useful tips

 - Look out for free parking – Bath is an expensive, frustrating nightmare in a car.
-I’ve indicated which Bath hotels include parking, offer a reduced rate (anything under £10 a day is a bargain), or are near the train/bus station.
+I’ve indicated which Bath Hotels – Award winning expert hotel reviews, from cheap to luxury hotels in Bath include parking, offer a reduced rate (anything under £10 a day is a bargain), or are near the train/bus station.

 - Weekends book up really quickly in Bath and most b&bs have a two night minimum stay on weekends (Friday/Saturday) or a three night stay on Bank Holidays.
 Prices drop mid-week and most hotels and b&bs offer special deals, especially for stays longer than one night.
 Winter time is the cheapest, but prices hike up around Christmas, especially during the Christmas Market weeks in December when rooms book up really quickly.